meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 - [Available libraries](#available-libraries)
 - [Conclusion](#conclusion)

-⚠️ Prerequisites:
+⚠️ **Prerequisites**:
-- A general understanding of how software testing works.
+- A general understanding of what unit tests are.
 - (Optional) [Python 3+](https://www.python.org/downloads/)* if you want to follow along in your own IDE.

 _* This guide will use Python for code examples, but the concepts aren't limited to Python specifically.
 So even if you don't know Python, we'd encourage you to read along anyway._

+💻 **References**:
+We've created a [GitHub repository](github.com/meeshkan/introduction-to-property-based-testing) to accompany this guide.
+All of the featured code samples exist there as unit tests and include instructions for how to execute them.

 ## Traditional unit tests based on examples